Kadam-Kshitij/Docker/README.md

 docker port \<container> | Display port mapping for a running container

 When  container is started/restarted the initial port mapping remains same.
+If a host port is already in use ( by host application or other container ), then the new container will not start and will display error saying port is already in use.

 How to change port mapping of a running container
 1) Stop and delete the container.
 Start fresh using run command.
 However all local changes will be lost.